Gimmick!: Synopsis and gameplay

 The player, as Yumetaro, must venture into the alternate dimension to rescue his new owner.
 The player character can jump and spawn stars above the horn on his head.
 The star is a central mechanic to the game, being necessary to defeat enemies found while also doubling as a platform, capable of being ridden to reach otherwise inaccessible areas.
 The player must make their way through six stages and six bosses to complete the game.
 Once the sixth boss is defeated, it is revealed that the girl is still missing and the game restarts from the beginning.
-To truly complete Gimmick!, the player must find a hidden area in each stage where a magic item resides.
-If one can obtain all the magic items without losing every life (i.e. using no continues), a secret stage would appear in which an extra boss must be beaten.
-Only after this boss is defeated is the game completed in full, with a cutscene showing Yumetaro rescuing his owner and leading her back to the real world.
+To complete Gimmick!, the player must find a hidden area in each stage where a magic item resides.
+If all magic items are collected without using a continue, a secret stage appears in which an extra boss must be beaten.
+After this boss is defeated a cutscene is shown depicting Yumetaro rescuing his owner and leading her back to the real world.